 This is being done because sales doesn’t want their quick search to include any sales contracts that are already expired.
 Finally, switch to the “Sorting” tab, which is not available in Basic mode, and sort by the Expire Date in Ascending order so that Sales Contracts which expire the soonest will appear at the top of the search results.

-Now, Sales are seeing unexpired Sales Contracts that are sorted by their upcoming expiration date:
+Now, we are seeing unexpired Sales Contracts that are sorted by their upcoming expiration date:

 Adding the SharePoint Search Refiner Web Part:

-The Sales team is going to add the quick refiner controls that will let them filter results by Customer Name and Sales Contract Stage with the click of a button.
+On to adding the quick refiner controls that will let users filter results by Customer Name and Sales Contract Stage with the click of a button.
 As noted above, some refiner values may not be available until you wait (potentially 24 or more hours) for the first full crawl and population of the values to be completed by SharePoint Search.

 Finally, a simple clean-up to the page and the Current Navigation links:

-There’s more to come as Sales (and you) advance their knowledge of how to effectively use SharePoint Search to drive business management and business process management.
+There’s more to come as as you advance your knowledge of how to effectively use SharePoint Search to drive business management and business process management.